Skip to Content

 • Finally, remove the remaining red clamp (+) from the positive terminal of the dead battery.

-Step #6 Let the Engine Run
+Step #5 Let the Engine Run

 Can You Jump Start a Car without a Second Vehicle?

-You can eliminate the need for a second vehicle entirely with a jump pack.
-A jump pack (also known as a jump starter or portable power pack) is a portable battery powerful enough to jump-start a stalled car or truck.
-It comes with a pair of clamps that attach to the stalled battery similar to a pair of jumper cables.
+You can eliminate the need for a second vehicle entirely with a jump starter, often referred to as a jump pack.
+A jump starter is a portable battery powerful enough to jump-start a dead car or truck yet small enough to fit in your glove compartment.

 How to Winterize Your Vehicle